I still remember a particular time when I was not exactly being an available parent.

 I want to be available when they want or need a listening ear.
 Sometimes our kids need that listening ear at the most “inconvenient” times.
 Late at night, or when we are trying to get something done.
 But they need to know that they are welcome to come to us and talk at any time.

 In order to avoid conveying the message: “I’m busy -you’re bothering me,” we need to purposefully work at being an available parent for our kids.

-Set times when you will check you email, your Facebook page, or write posts on your blog.
+Set times when you will check your email, your Facebook page, or write posts on your blog.
 Set your schedule based on your kids’ schedules and needs.
-Be available when they are going to have down time.
+Be available when they are going to have downtime.